marshallbrekka/go-u2fhost/README.md

 ### Does not yet work on linux.
 HID devices can't be identified as the hid library does not expose the usage page.
-There is a known workaround for this (and an issue filed), so it is not something fundamentally wrong with this implimentation.
+There is a known workaround for this (and an issue filed), so it is not something fundamentally wrong with this implementation.